 Get a metal fork out of the utensil drawer and poke it into the middle of the meatloaf.
-If you’re able to pierce the meatloaf very easily, then this shows that the meatloaf is cooked.
+If you’re able to pierce the meatloaf very easily, this shows that it’s cooked.

-When you have a bit of resistance to deal with, it’s a sign that your meatloaf has not yet been cooked all the way.
-You’re likely going to need to cook the meatloaf for a while longer if it was tough to poke your fork into it.
+When you have a bit of resistance to deal with, it’s a sign that your meatloaf hasn’t yet been cooked all the way.
+You’re likely going to need to cook it for a while longer if it was tough to poke your fork into it.

-This is a very simple strategy that anyone can use to check the status of a meatloaf.
+This is a very simple strategy that anyone can use.
 The only problem with this is that it isn’t as accurate as using an instant-read thermometer.